 An example of what this looks like is the announcement that Mozilla will be bringing a prototype of its Firefox Reality browser to HoloLens 2.
 Tim Sweeney, founder and CEO of Epic Games, then took to the stage to say that Unreal Engine 4 support is coming to HoloLens.
 “Our success lies in the success of our partners and customers and the entire ecosystem,” concluded Kipman.You can pre-order the HoloLens 2 starting now Click To Tweet

 And that, in the end is probably key to how the HoloLens will eventually transition from a successful enterprise and productivity tool to a consumer must-have.
 In an ecosystem where every tech company and organization will be empowered to build and personalize their own digital technology, Microsoft wants to enable them to thrive in, and augment that ecosystem in directions that they might not necessarily want to invest heavily in themselves.
+You should also checkout how this x-ray inspection service is making new advancements in industrial imaging.
 Today’s announcement gave us a glimpse of an amazing-looking future, but that future is still very much at an early conceptual stage.
 If we’re ever to realize its full potential, it will require collaboration, so Microsoft’s approach makes sense.For an ecosystem to truly thrive there should be no barriers to innovation or customer choice Click To Tweet

 For those who do want to get on board, you can preorder HoloLens 2 starting today.
 It will be initially available from May in the United States, Japan, China, Germany, Canada, United Kingdom, Ireland, France, Australia and New Zealand.

 For companies looking to get into Immersive technologies our VR Consultancy service offers comprehensive support in strategic deployment of Virtual, Augmented and Mixed Reality